sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-process/send-pagerduty-alerts.md

 Now that you've added the Sensu PagerDuty Handler dynamic runtime asset, you can create a [handler][9] that uses the asset to send non-OK events to PagerDuty.
 This requires you to update the handler command by adding your PagerDuty API key.

-In the following command, replace `YOUR_PAGERDUTY_TOKEN` with your [PagerDuty API key][1].
+In the following command, replace `YOUR_PAGERDUTY_KEY` with your [PagerDuty API integration key][1].
 Then run the updated command:

 {{< code shell >}}
-sensuctl handler create pagerduty --type pipe --filters is_incident --runtime-assets sensu/sensu-pagerduty-handler --command "sensu-pagerduty-handler -t YOUR_PAGERDUTY_TOKEN"
+sensuctl handler create pagerduty --type pipe --filters is_incident --runtime-assets sensu/sensu-pagerduty-handler --command "sensu-pagerduty-handler -t YOUR_PAGERDUTY_KEY"
 {{< /code >}}

 Make sure that your handler was added by retrieving the complete handler definition in YAML or JSON format: